tdubon/Twitter_Data_Analysis/README.md

 # Introduction
 In this project, I explore English language tweets containing Putin, Lukashenka, Russia, Zelensky, Ukraine, Kyiv, Kharkiv, Chernihiv, Mykolaiv, or Mariupol.
 The tweet data is retrieved using the Twitter Developer Platform.
+Use this worksheet to update the query and conduct your own research!

 # Setup
 1. Get your own token to the Twitter API at: